tethysplatform/tethys/docs/tutorials/getting_started/quotas.rst

 2. Custom Dam Quota
 ===================

-Now that we have made dam's user specific within the database we can track how many dams each user has created.
+With the changes we made to the Dam model, we can now associate each dam with the user that created it and track how many dams each user created.
 In this part of the tutorial we will create a custom quota to restrict the number of dams a user can create.
 This will effectively replace the work we did in previous tutorials with the custom setting, `max_dams`.
 Instead of limiting the number of dams for the whole app through a custom setting we will restrict it per user with a custom quota.

 .. note::